gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_pack.rst

 **Side**
 ~~~~~~~~~~~

-.. py:function:: widget.pack(side=side)
+.. py:function:: widget.pack(side=side_var)

-    | The `side` option determines the position of the widget within its parent container.
+    | The `side_var` option determines the position of the widget within its parent container.
     | It can take values like `left`, `right`, `top`, or `bottom`.
     | e.g. widget.pack(side="left")